DragWx/Advent2021/NOTES.md

+This file assumes you're already familiar with [each day's puzzle](https://adventofcode.com/2021).
 # General
-I chose TypeScript because I wanted to use a language that didn't require much configuration and boilerplate code to get running, since <irony>I didn't want to dump a lot of time into something that was supposed to be a quick daily challenge</irony>.
+I chose TypeScript because I wanted to use a language that didn't require much configuration and boilerplate code to get running, since `<irony>`I didn't want to dump a lot of time into something that was supposed to be a quick daily challenge`</irony>`.
 Added bonus: I get an HTML/CSS frontend for free.
 I also briefly considered C++.

 # Day 1, 2
 I spent most of my time setting up my dev environment, figuring out the project structure, and working on an extremely festive and pretty and not at all garish UI.
 There were plans to allow the input/output change layouts depending on what the day's puzzle required, but after a few days, it seemed like it wouldn't be necessary, the puzzles seem constrained to "here's your input, I just want a number as the output".